ecosystems

 Sample three panel rack layout showing front and back posts

 • Once the cement around the vertical posts sets-up, it is time to put a horizontal member over them.
 The length of this horizontal member is relative to the number of panels.
-The recommended minimum length of this pipe is # of panels x 53" minus 4'.
-Example: 6 panels x 53" = 318" divided by 12 is 26' - 4' = 22.5' or 23'.
-These pipes are typically 10' long, threaded on both ends and readily connected together using a threaded coupling'.
+The recommended minimum length of this pipe is # of panels x 52" minus 4'.
+Example: 6 panels x 52" = 312" divided by 12 is 26' - 4' = 22' min.
+These pipes are typically 10' long, threaded on both ends or with a coupler on one end or readily connected together using a threaded coupling'.

 Aluminum tee holding horizontal pipe to vertical post